International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 Providers must include a `dspace:consumerPid` and a `dspace:providerPid` property in the `TransferProcess`.

 - The `dataAddress` contains a transport-specific endpoint address for pushing the asset.
-It may include a temporary authorization token.
+It may include a temporary authorization via the `dspace:endpointProperties` property.
 - Valid states of a `TransferProcess` are `REQUESTED`, `STARTED`, `TERMINATED`, `COMPLETED`, and `SUSPENDED`.